dfriveros11/NeighborAssist/README.md

 ```
 mongod
 ```
-Then, open a new cmd and set your environment variables to be the admin and password
+Then, open a new cmd and set your environment variables (this is optional because sometimes windows have problems with reading the file .env)

 ```
 SET MONGO_USER=[YOUR DB ADMIN GOES HERE]
 SET MONGO_PWD=[THE PASSWORD FOR THAT ADMI GOES HERE]
+SET clientID=[HERE GOES THE CLIENT ID FOR GOOGLE AUTHENTICATION]
+SET clientSecret=[HERE GOES THE SECRET FOR THE AUTHENTICATION]
+SET dbURI=[HERE GOES THE URI FOR YOUR DB]
+SET cookieKey=[HERE GOES YOUR COOKIE KEY]
+SET GOOGLEKEY=[HERE GOES YOUR GOOGLE MAPS API KEY]
 ```
 Go to where you intsalled mongo (eg.)
 ```